 The observed Default Rate (DR), calculated as the number of defaults relative to inforce population, is regressed on the GDP growth rate (constant 2000 prices) to determine how changes in the GDP growth rate impact the DR. For the base scenario, the GDP growth rate (based on quarterly data from 1998 to 2018 published by Philippine Statistics Authority) is forecasted and is used to forecast expected DR. For the optimistic and pessimistic scenarios, the Bank assumed a certain level of GDP growth (positive and negative GDP growth rates for optimistic and pessimistic scenarios, respectively).
-The forecasted GDP growth rates, for both optimistic and pessimistic scenarios.
+The forecasted GDP growth rates, for both optimistic and pessimistic scenarios, are used to forecast expected DR under different scenarios.
 The difference between the log-odds of these forecasted DR is called the "Variation".
 The "Variation" is used to transform the 12-month TtC PD to 12-month PiT PD.